 - fast, constant market changes requiring regular software upgrades

-When a non-technical person or team needs a new workflow management application, they normally ask a manager or developers for a solution.
+When a non-technical team needs a new workflow management application, they normally ask a manager or developers for a solution.

-The people that need the new application can then either continue using the legacy systems, or improvise a solution using third party software (which some companies might regard as 'shadow IT').
+Your team then has two options: either continue using the legacy systems, or improvise something using third party software (giving birth to 'shadow IT').

-This limitation can be a setback for companies, reducing agility, causing frustration among teams, or taking information outside of a their control and raising privacy concerns.
+This limitation can be a setback for companies, reducing agility, siloing data, and raising privacy concerns.

 Building internal tools without writing code

-They can visually design and run software through a drag-and-drop builder using pre-built components, and create business logic by defining relationships among elements, in a secure digital sandbox.
+They can visually design, test and run software through a drag-and-drop builder using pre-built components, and create business logic by defining relationships among elements, in a secure digital sandbox.

 Take the example of a customer operations professional that needs a central dashboard to better understand her customers.
 Similarly to assembling Lego blocks, she can put together an integration through actions and relationships between several platforms to aggregate data, without having to hard code each step of the process from scratch.

-The ability to customize apps and workflows according to each individual's needs is a powerful feature that can decentralize app development among the different people in an organization, removing burdens on engineering teams.
+The ability to customise apps and workflows according to each individual's needs is a powerful feature that can decentralise app development in an organisation, removing burdens on engineering teams.

 At the same time, non-technical users accustomed to the friendly look and feel of commercial apps can find it valuable to work on an enterprise tool that offers an intuitive, easy-to-use UI.